vlad17/ipython-latex/README.md

 ## How to install

-1. Add this repo to your path (or run `./install.sh` in the repo root, which does just that).
+1. Add this repo to your path (or run `install.sh` which does just that).

 ## How to use with latex content in Jupyter